mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 ![png](/images/convolutions/output_28_1.png)

 Awesome!
-Looks like each of the edge kernels make the edges successively more distinct
+Looks like each of the edge kernels make the edges successively more distinct.

 ### Sharpen